AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translation-first-time.md

 1. In the **Projects** console, navigate to the project folder you created for localization.

-1. Click the localization project to open the details page.
+1. Select the localization project to open the details page.

-1. Click the arrow on the **Translation Job** tile, and select **Start** from the list to start the translation workflow.
+1. Select the arrow on the **Translation Job** tile, and select **Start** from the list to start the translation workflow.

     >[!NOTE]
     >
     > If you are using Human translation service, then you need to export the content for translation.
 Once you have the translated content, then you need to import it back into the translation project.

-1. To view the status of the translation job, click the ellipsis at the bottom of the **Translation Job** tile.
+1. To view the status of the translation job, select the ellipsis at the bottom of the **Translation Job** tile.

 After the translation completes, the status of the translation job changes to *Ready to Review*.
 To complete the translation process, you need to accept the translated copy and asset metadata from the Translation Job tile in the Project console.